 - Background Check Verification

-We MUST receive your paperwork within 4 weeks of accepting our offer to avoid the automatic drop of your elective in VSAS.
+We MUST receive all of your paperwork at least four (4) weeks before the start of your scheduled rotation avoid the automatic drop of your elective in VSAS.

 Housing, Parking and Directions

 Georgetown University does NOT offer complementary housing or parking assistance for visiting students.
 The AAMC suggests rotatingroom.com for housing.
 Please find below two Housing Guides that we hope will be of assistance as you look forward to your upcoming rotation: